 The minimum supplementary event data related to a category is listed in Annex II.
-There are two groups of data: data numbered (1) through (3) is common supplementary event data which an IPO may provide for any national/regional event regardless of the category it maps to; data numbered from (4) onwards is specific to that category.
+There are two groups of data: supplementary event data which is common across all of the categories and supplementary data which is specific to that category.
+For further details refer to Annex II.

 IMPLEMENTATION